MicrosoftDocs/power-pages-docs/power-pages-docs/security/advanced-settings.md

 ## Configure Content Security Policy (CSP)

-Content Security Policy or CSP, is used by web servers to enforce a set of security rules for a web page.
+Content Security Policy, or CSP, is used by web servers to enforce a set of security rules for a web page.
 It helps protect sites from various types of security attacks like cross-site scripting (XSS), data injection, and other code injection attack.

 ### Directives